Lalapinkbun/La-Spin/README.md

 17. **Seven Pairs** -> get every 2x same shape on 14 slot. (to make it like {<ins>**Red,Red**</ins>, <ins>Blue,Blue</ins>, <ins>**Green,Green**</ins>, <ins>Blue,Blue</ins>, <ins>**Green,Green**</ins>, <ins>Red,Red</ins> ,<ins>**Blue,Blue**</ins>}, just make sure ever 2x need to change other color)
 NO WAY!
-Tips: to get this, you must do the **Two Pairs** once (Regardless of whether you get the achievement before or not), you'll got a one change to make this one roll on 14-column slot.
+Tips: to get this, you must do the **Two Pairs** once (Regardless of whether you get the achievement before or not), you'll got a one change to make one roll on 14-column slot.

 # Credit